 With a range of automated webpage translation tools available, you might be thinking that’s enough because your audience will be able to understand what you’re saying, right?
-Not quite… Creating content for international markets is a little more complex – it will undergo a process called localisation.
+Well, not quite.
+Creating content for international markets is a little more complex – it entails a process called localisation.
 And not localising content correctly can be a real stumbling block when trying to win over audiences abroad, as different cultures have different norms and expectations when consumers buy products or services.

 What is localisation?

-If you’re familiar with translation, you may be wondering exactly how localisation is different from this.
+If you’re familiar with translation, you may be wondering exactly how localisation differs from it.

-While there is a fair amount of overlap between the two, simply put, localisation goes much further than simply translating content from one language into another.
+While there is a fair amount of overlap between the two, simply put, localisation goes much further than just translating content from one language into another.

 GALA (Globalization and Localization Association) defines localisation as: ‘the process of adapting a product or content to a specific locale or market’, and translation is just one element of this.
 Localisation may include: